cncf/toc/proposals/kyma.md

 * Krystian Cieslik @crabtree (SAP), since 07/2018
 * Adam Szecowka @aszecowka (SAP), since 07/2018

-Above are just first two commiters to the project once we moved it to public GitHub, but since day one there were much more regular commiters because of the size of the project
+Above are just first two committers to the project once we moved it to public GitHub, but since day one there were much more regular committers because of the size of the project

 *Current Maintainer*
 * https://github.com/kyma-project/kyma/blob/master/CODEOWNERS (SAP)